ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

   - Session summary views for therapists
   - EMG visualization exports for clinical documentation
   - Summary data for USE questionnaire analysis
+  - Data export in formats compatible with REDCap for archival/clinical trial master data.

 - **Future Releases**:
   - PDF clinical report generation with customizable templates